systemd Daemonjournalctl: Query the systemd Journaludevsystemd Daemon

 To review the complete list of services that have been started since

-booting the system, enter the command systemctl
+booting the system, enter the command systemctl.
+It

 lists all active services like shown below (shortened).
 To get more